idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 ## WEB DESIGN

 The most important thing about creating a great website is the look, the design.
 When it comes to web design the idea that you only have three seconds to make an impression applies.
-Just like an interview or first date.
+Just like an interview or a first date.
 It only take the user few minute to make some conclusions about the site.

 colors, fonts, typeface, images, etc counts a tonne.